keepthatworktoyourself/otter/README.md

 - Embed another block into this block.
 Otter can compose blocks together recursively, allowing for complex content types, and aiding re-use of block definitions.
 - Options:
     - `description: <string>` : if supplied, used to title the wrapped subblock in the editor
-    - `subblock_type: MyTextBlock` : a block object (previously created with `Otter.Blockset()`) defining which subblock to embed.
+    - `subblock_type: MyTextBlock` : the block object to be embedded as a subblock
-    - `optional: <bool>` : add a toggle to enable or disable the subblock.
-Sometimes you want to enable or disable an entire subblock — this feature prevents you from needing to add an extra field and a lot of `display_if`s to that subblock.
+    - `optional: <bool>` : add a toggle to enable or disable the subblock

 ```js
 Otter.Blockset([